 22.1.1 Establishment of the Annual Baseline Cost

 The Annual Baseline Cost is the annual cost for the Work that is specified in the annual Link Operations Plan.
-This initial Baseline Cost serves as a point of departure for invoicing and adjustments to the Baseline Cost through Task Orders.
+This initial Baseline Cost informs invoicing and adjustments to the Baseline Cost through Task Orders.
 Baseline cost is calculated using the following process:

 A. Cost Summary